 Where to stay in Sunnmore Alps

 Whether you are looking for hotels in Sunnmore Alps or you prefer camping in Sunnmore, including wild camping, there is an option for everyone.
-If you travel around Norway on a budget I recommend camping in the wild or choosing campsites or simple cottages, which I recommend below.
+If you travel around Norway on a budget, I recommend camping in the wild or choosing campsites or simple cottages, which I recommend below.

 Where to stay in Sæbø

-Hustadnes Fjordhytter – we stayed there in a traditional Norwegian cabin (hytte) with a terrace just by the water and a view of the mountains for 350 NOK per night.
+Hustadnes Fjordhytter – We stayed there in a traditional Norwegian cabin (hytte) with a terrace just by the water and a view of the mountains for 350 NOK per night.
 Check availability and prices here.

-Bondalsel Camping – if you prefer a campsite, you can pitch your tent on this campsite for 150 NOK.
+Bondalsel Camping – If you prefer a campsite, you can pitch your tent on this campsite for 150 NOK.
 We stayed there for one night.

 Where to stay in Øye